setms/book/docs/requirements/digest/elicitation.md

 The business analyst forges this collaborative partnership.

 A partnership requires that partners speak the same language, so learn the language of the business.
-Put together a glossary of terms, including synonyms, acronyms, and abbreviations.
+Put together a **glossary of terms**, including synonyms, acronyms, and abbreviations.

 A **data dictionary** stores more detail about terms in the glossary.
 It's a shared repository that defines the meaning, composition, data type, length, format, and